Irene Lane, founder of Greenloons, offers her picks for ten compelling eco destinations:

 1. Jordan’s eco-lodges combine local heritage and educational experiences while exploring a mix of modernity, ancient wonders and nature.
 Think horse or camel safaris, Bedouins, the endangered Arabia oryx, Petra, the Dead Sea and trekking through Dana Nature Reserve.

 2. Borneo’s jungles, beaches, caves, exotic wildlife and more than 5,000 diverse and endemic plant species are revealed by, among others, trekking the relatively untouched Mt.
 Kinabalu and exploring the Kinabatangang River, home to wild boar, orangutans, elephants, king fishers, macaque and proboscis monkeys.
 Award-winning eco-lodges harvest rainwater, use solar power and manage wildlife rehabilitation.

-3. The Philippines is among National Geographic’s 20 Best Destinations for 2011 and Palawan Island its top eco-destination.
+3. The Philippines is among National Geographic’s 20 Best Destinations and Palawan Island its top eco-destination.
 Among 7,000 islands guests swim with whale sharks, discover endangered sea turtles, spy on the rare Philippine eagle and discover the mountain-to-sea ecosystem of the Puerto-Princesa Subterranean River National Park.
 Eco-lodges serve locally sourced food and wildlife education.